GeoTecINIT/awarns-framework/README.md

   }
 }

-interface VisitCounter {
+// Typically you'll want to have a external entity representation interface VisitCounter {
   id: string;
   visits: number;
 }

-type VisitCounterDoc = VisitCounter;
+// And an internal representation (DB document) type VisitCounterDoc = VisitCounter;
+// In this case the two are identical, but sometimes you might want to:
+// - Change the type of certain properties (for example, Dates, into UNIX timestamp numbers)
+// - Collapse multiple properties into a single JSON string

+// The serialize function
 function docFrom(counter: VisitCounter): VisitCounterDoc {
   return { ...counter };
 }

+// The deserialize function
 function visitCounterFrom(doc: VisitCounterDoc): VisitCounter {
   return { ...doc };
 }